awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-events-rule-kinesisstream/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

 ### Amazon CloudWatch Events Rule
-* Configure least privilege access IAM role for Events Rule to publish to the Kinesis Stream..
+* Configure least privilege access IAM role for Events Rule to publish to the Kinesis Data Stream.

 ### Amazon Kinesis Stream
-* Enable server-side encryption for Kinesis Stream using AWS Managed KMS Key
+* Enable server-side encryption for Kinesis Data Stream using AWS Managed KMS Key.

 ## Architecture
 ![Architecture Diagram](architecture.png)